 What Drug Did I Take?
 Did It Work?

-I had to sign a nondisclosure statement that said I wouldn't reveal the name of the drug I was taking.
-I will say that it was a drug I was willing to try as it was similar to other medication I had taken previously from my regular doctor.
+I had to sign a nondisclosure statement that said I wouldn’t reveal the name of the drug I was taking.
+I will say that it was a drug I was willing to try as it was similar to other medications I had taken previously from my regular doctor.

 What I liked about the medication was it wasn’t a one size fits all drug.
 Basically, my doctor and nurse were able to adjust the dosage to make sure the drug was really working for me.

 Once the study ended, I was given a 90 day supply of the medication.
 Once I was out of medication, my research study doctor also prescribed me a similar drug so I could continue the medication if I wanted to.